grommunio/grommunio-documentation/admin/manual_core.rst

 be consistent across all mailbox nodes.
 It is possible to completely omit ``schema_upgrade``, at which point no updates will be done automatically.

-With Gromox instrumented on the SQL parameters, proceed now with performing the initial creation of the database tables by issuing the gromox-dbop command:
+After the database parameters have been set in the configuration file, the initial tables can be created by issuing the gromox-dbop command:

 [Text-based screenshot of shell prompts (not part of the command) and commands to issue.]